molily/testing-angular/testing-pipes.md

 There are two important ways to test a Pipe:

 1. Create an instance of the Pipe class manually.
 Then call the `transform` method.

+   This way is fast and straight-forward.
+It requires minimal setup.

 2. Set up a `TestBed`.
 Render a host Component that uses the Pipe.
 Then check the text content in the DOM.

-The first way requires minimal setup, is fast and straight-forward.
-The second closely mimics how the Pipe is used in practice.
-It also tests the name of the Pipe, declared in the `@Pipe()` decorator.
+   This way closely mimics how the Pipe is used in practice.
+It also tests the name of the Pipe, as declared in the `@Pipe()` decorator.

 Both ways allow to test Pipes that depend on Services.
 Either we provide the original dependencies, writing an integration test.
 Or we provide fake dependencies, writing a unit test.